 The UK’s decision to leave the EU continues to feature heavily in the news, with much speculation over the possible implications – not only for the UK but also for the rest of Europe and beyond.
+See our guide below on the opportunities for Irish business owners and also our guide on Brexit business relocation advice (UK to Ireland) here.

 Of all the EU member states, Ireland, with its close proximity and links to the UK, is likely to be the most affected by Brexit.
 A report by the UK Parliament’s House of Lords EU Select Committee, which was looking into future UK-Irish relations, noted that the two countries have “a special set of historical, geographical, economic, social and cultural ties”.